ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 ![](/images/ml_map.png?raw=true "Title")

 Lets start at the beginning
-1. At first it may seem like we have >50 samples since we have 140x140 pixels (19600 values), however we have to remember we are not working with binary data, but multi-categorial data.
-This means we could have 1 category 19500 values and the rest containing values smaller than 50.
+1. At first it may seem like we have >50 samples since we have 140x140 pixels (19600 values), however we have to remember we are not working with 2 categories of equal destruction, but multi-categorial data of different distribution.
+This means we could have 1 category with 19500 feature values and the rest containing feature values smaller than 50.
     * Open iPython, TYPE ```np.unique(labels, return_counts=True)``` and hit ENTER.
 You should see an array of all categories in our labels array as well as the amount of time they should up in the entire array.
     * Notice that the categories of 7 and 9 do not contain a value greater than 50.
     * Usually we would want to use a big dataset when we do any kind of machine learning, but for the sake up this example we will continue on with our analysis.